HR Excellence in Research Strategy and Action Plan

 Weaknesses:

 Since our research is externally funded, researchers are bound by the legal and contractual provisions associated to the funding contracts.
 While project directors are granted independence in their activity, within the limits of the legal obligations and contractual obligations associated with the financing of projects, the other members of project teams are subordinated to project directors.
+The freedom of public expression may be limited for the purpose of protecting intellectual property and for not harming the institute.

 Recruitment and selection